 Are you tired of dealing with dull, tired, or frizzy hair?
 If so, then consider the practices that have brought you to where you are, and what you can change in your routine in order to eliminate as much damage as possible, and learn to care for damaged hair.

 Damaged hair is usually rough to the touch.
 Its condition is dry and brittle, and not at all what you have been working for.

 Chemical processing is one of the worst things you can do to your hair, whether it’s a permanent dye job or chemical straightening procedure (we’re all guilty of it!).
-It’s surprising to also realise that frequent shampooing can weaken your hair.
-Regularly using heated tools and the styling aids can really damage your hair, too.
+It’s surprising to also realize that frequent shampooing can weaken your hair.
+Regularly using heated tools and styling aids can really damage your hair, too.
 Even too much sun is harmful to your hair, not to mention what’s in the water that you wash and swim in.
 It seems impossible to win.

-The older I get, the more I’m concerned with looking after my hair, skin and nails.
+The older I get, the more I’m concerned with looking after my hair, skin, and nails.
 We’ve recently been working in front of cameras with a professional production crew, and we’re getting married next year, so I obviously want to look as fresh and healthy as I can.
 It takes time and effort and, sometimes, a bit of radical action, but getting your hair back to a healthy place is well worth the sacrifice.

 Although I’ve done a little bit of damage to my hair, it’s not all doom and gloom and it can be fixed.